Breast Implants Surgery Get the Bustline You Want

 In either case, surgery will be necessary to remove or replace the ruptured implant.
 More information about removal of breast implants is available here.

 In the past, concerns emerged that silicone implants posed health risks, including an increased risk of systemic diseases such as lupus and arthritis.
 The Food and Drug Administration (FDA) placed a moratorium on silicone implants in 1992 so the safety of these devices could be studied.
 However, in 2006 the agency concluded that there was no evidence of risk and lifted the moratorium.

-In fact, the FDA has now approved two new "gummy bear" silicone implants as well: Allergan's Natrelle 410 and Sientra's line of form-stable implants.
-A third “gummy” will likely be approved in the not-too-distant future.
+In fact, the FDA has now approved three new "gummy bear" silicone implants as well: Allergan's Natrelle 410, Sientra's line of form-stable implants and Mentor’s MemoryShape.
 These implants are filled with a highly cohesive, form-stable type of silicone gel that has the consistency of gummy bear candies (thus the nickname).